 The National Wellness Institute (NWI) Council on Wellness Accreditation and Education (CWAE), previously the Academic Accreditation Committee (formed in 2008), was formally established in 2012.
-The CWAE recognizes academic programs in colleges and universities that prepare individuals to enter professions in health promotion and wellness.
+The CWAE serves as an advisory committee for NWI and assists in the development of best practices for NWI Academic Program Accreditation.

 Robert Jarski, PhD